 We can phrase the question in any number of ways.
 Of what use is morality?
 If it is not useful, why bother with it?
-If it isn’t useful, is that enough to call it “good”?
+If it isn’t useful, why call it “good”?
 But doesn’t everyone get to decide what is useful for herself?
 Could it possibly be useful or good in some sense of these words that differs from our ordinary understanding?
 Morality (huh!): what is it good for?

 The simplest terms give us the most trouble, as we see here.
 Morality certainly is a category of goodness (see “What Do We Mean by ‘Good’?”) but is distinct from other meanings, specifically utility and quality (see “What Do We Mean by ‘Morality’?”).
 Whatever morality is, we know it is excluded when we describe plague as a good means of population control or laugh over a good cartoon.
 Why does morality not suit these examples and yet apply to adopting orphans?
 All moral choices may be good, but not all goodness choices are moral.
 That much is clear.

 Things get murky thereafter.
 To call an act moral seems to appeal to some inherent quality independent of circumstance.
 Though we no doubt desire different things, somehow the moral thing seems inherently desirable on its own account.
 It seems to impose a unique duty on the choice not present in the other two senses of goodness, something not only desired but desirable, not only useful to our own ends but admirable, good of itself.
 The connotation forces us to ask just what that added ingredient can be and why it pertains to some putative goods and not to others.
 What factor sets moral goodness above and beyond utility?

 Though our disagreements on particulars are manifold, when we trace them to their shaping axioms, we find only three fundamental moral assumptions at play (see “The Axioms of Moral Systems”).